 Cost: 150 ALL ($1.20)

-Yellow, orange or red peppers are stuffed with rice, cottage cheese and spices, before being baked in the oven.
-This was one of our favourite meals, as it was bursting with flavour, and was a healthy choice.
+Yellow, orange, or red peppers are stuffed with rice, cottage cheese and spices, before being baked in the oven.
+This was one of our favourite Albanian foods, as it was bursting with flavour, and was a healthy choice.

 Cost: 250 ALL ($2.00)